gr33ndata/dysl/README.md

 Do you speak London?
 ====================

 Command line tool for naturla language identification, also known as langID.
-Currently supporting 4 languages only, English, Spanish, Portuguese and Arabic.
+Currently supporting 4 languages only, English, Spanish, Portuguese and Arabic:

-$ python dysl.py WRITE SOME TEXT HERE TO BE CLASSIFIED
+`$ python dysl.py WRITE SOME TEXT HERE TO BE CLASSIFIED`

+And for more options, and help message

+`$ python dysl.py --help`

 Contacts
 --------